 What is JDK?

 All the Java-based Applications and Applets are developed using the JDK.
 It consists of a number of software components.
-One is JRE (Java Runtime Environment) and other tools like java, and javac – that combinedly called as a development tool.
+One is JRE (Java Runtime Environment) and other tools like java and javac – that combinedly called a development tool.
 JRE is having JVM (Java Virtual Machine) and other library files.
 JDK provides a base to all the applications targeted to build on the Java platform.
 The software contains a variety of tools and utilities, which helps to perform a variety of tasks.
 So, this is just an overview of JDK.

 Let’s have a look at some of the most used JDK Components listed below:

 - java: It’s simply a loader that works for all the java applications.
 Also, this particular tool interprets the class file generated by javac.
 The single java launcher is used for the purpose of development and deployment.
 Gone are the days when JRE was used as the deployment launcher.
 Nowadays, JRE doesn’t exist with the Sun JDK and totally replaced by this new java loader.

 - javac: It’s a compiler.
 And, basically, it converts source code into Java bytecode

 - appletviewer: Through this component, we can run the Java applets without taking the help of a web browser and even debug them.

 - apt: This is used as an annotation-processing tool

 - extcheck: For identifying the conflicts, this next check is used